Craft And Commit to a Vision for the Life You Want, Using These Questions

 - In terms of commitment: on a scale of one to ten, with ten being absolutely committed and one being not at all committed, where are you?

 Many times people will be committed, but they will not be confident.
 Other times they may be confident, but not fully committed.

 Why is that?

 If your commitment isn't at a ten, you need to look for what is holding you back.
-Being committed comes down to the old “buy-in” question.
-What’s in it for me?
+Being committed comes down to the old “buy-in” question: What’s in it for me?

 Sometimes people even create goals and visions for themselves, but they’re not fully committed to it because they’re not fully bought in.
 They don’t fully see themselves in it.

 What are you afraid of?

-Confidence can be equated with fear.
+Confidence is often linked to fear.
 What might be an internal block, in terms of how you see yourself?
 Where may that doubt come from?
 Who or what are those inner “naysayers?”

-We need to transform the naysaying that diminishes confidence into what it is that creates confidence.
-Sometimes it’s not a disbelief in energy and ability to do something but a lack of clarity.
+So often, a lack of confidence isn’t about a disbelief in our energy or ability to do something, but a lack of clarity.
 We just tangibly, at this moment, can’t see exactly what it is that we need to do.
 By understanding and exploring these blocks to confidence, we begin to see the steps that lead us to our goal.